Bubblegum, Lemonade, and... Something for Mama: Conception

 The album came after of Elliot’s disastrous Caesars Palace show in October 1968, which was planned as a three-week engagement, but closed after a single performance, during which Elliot was ill.
 Plagued with bills, the studio executives at Dunhill took creative control and felt that the fastest and easiest solution would be to have Elliot record an album full of music similar to what she had done with The Mamas & the Papas.
 Steve Barri was appointed by Dunhill to arrange the album and choose the material.

 Reception

-On its initial release, the album was a moderate success, peaking at #91 on the Billboard 200 chart; the re-release peaked at #169 in December 1969.
+On its initial release, the album was a moderate success, peaking at No. 91 on the Billboard Top LP's chart; the re-release peaked at No. 169 in December 1969.
 It included three successful singles, with "It's Getting Better" and "Make Your Own Kind of Music" both reaching the Top 40 of the Billboard Hot 100 ("Move in a Little Closer, Baby", originally recorded by British band Harmony Grass, peaked at #58).